robcsaszar/theskullery/_recipes/pavlova/pavlova.md

 ingredients:
 - for the meringue:
-- 4 egg whites (~140g) *room temperature*
+- 140|g egg whites *aprox.
+40g/egg*
-- 1 cup (200g) caster sugar
+- 200|g caster sugar
-- 1 pinch of salt
+- pinch of salt
-- 2 teaspoon cornstarch
+- 2| tsp cornstarch
-- 2 teaspoons white wine vinegar
+- 2| tsp white wine vinegar
-- 1 teaspoon vanilla extract
+- 1| tsp vanilla extract
 - for the cream:
-- 1½ cups (360ml) heavy cream *cold*
+- 360|ml heavy cream *cold*
-- 3 tablespoons (23g) powdered sugar
+- 3| tbsps powdered sugar
-- 1 teaspoon vanilla extract
+- 1| tsp vanilla extract
 - strawberries, raspberries, blueberries *any kind of semi-tart fruit fits perfectly*

 directions:
 - Preheat your oven to 160°C (320°F).
 - Lay a sheet of parchment paper on a baking tray and mark, a 20cm (8-inch) circle.
-Turn it upside down.
-Set aside.
+Turn it upside down and set it aside.
 - In a large bowl whisk egg whites until soft peaks form, gradually add sugar, until stiff peaks form and the meringue looks glossy.
 Add white wine vinegar, cornstarch, vanilla extract and beat on low speed until incorporated.
 - Spread the meringue inside the circle, creating a crater by making the sides a little higher than the middle.
 - Place the pavlova in the oven, reduce the heat to 120C (250F).
 Bake for 75 minutes, then turn off the heat and let the Pavlova cool completely (at least 4 hours) inside the oven.